orstewar/ist346-content/labs/D.md

 Important Tips:

-- The author is using linux but you are using PowerShell.
+- The author is using Linux but you are using PowerShell.
 The lab should work fine.
 - As you watch the video, you should be able to type the same commands from your PowerShell command prompt.
-- When you need to open additional windows, like in the video, type `start powershell` from the PowerShell command prompt to open powershell in another window.
+- When you need to open additional windows, like in the video, type `start powershell` from the PowerShell command prompt to open PowerShell in another window.
 - At one point you will need to know the IP Address of the computer running docker.
 In PowerShell you can get this with `ipconfig`  unlike the `ifconfig` command the author uses in the Linux video.

 ## Tear-Down the Lab Environment ##